genkibit/udacity-fend-website-optimization/README.md

 ---
 + Separated scroll events from direct draw calls in `updatePositions`
 + Wrapped `updatePositions` in a `requestAnimationFrame`
-+ Used canvas element for moving pizzas background (main_canvas.js)
++ Used canvas element for animating background (main_canvas.js)
 + Refactored DOM-abusing code in `updatePositions` with canvas code
 + Placed layout updates and draw calls in separate loops to reduce reflow-repaint cycles
 + Restricted rendering of content to the dimensions of the screen
-+ Reduced the number of background pizzas to 100 from 200
++ Reduced the number of background pizzas to 50 from 200
 + Compressed pizza.png
 + Used css `transform` rule (main_transform.js)
++ Applied the translateZ(0) hack to force GPU usage

 Bringing pizza resize time to under 5 ms (pizza.html)